 Urinal flush control systems employ various mechanisms to regulate flushing and optimise water usage.
 Here are some common methods used in these systems:

-Many modern urinal flush control systems utilise motion detection sensors, such as Passive Infra-Red (PIR) sensors, to detect user activity.
-When a user approaches the urinal, the sensor activates the flush mechanism, ensuring that water is only used when necessary.
-This technology eliminates the need for regular flushing intervals and minimises water wastage caused by unused urinals.
+Many modern urinal flush control systems utilise a motion sensor, such as Passive Infra-Red (PIR) sensors, to detect user activity.
+When a user approaches the urinal, the sensor activates the flush mechanism, ensuring that water is only used when necessary on each individual urinal.

 2. Adjustable flushing settings